 Representative engagements include:

 Our attorneys provide our tribal clients effective and tough litigation strategies and representation in tribal, state and federal forums, before judges and administrative decision-makers, at the trial and appellate levels.
-From localized state agency proceedings to multi-issue appeals work before the U.S. Supreme Court that sets precedent for all of Indian Country, the accomplished litigators in our Native American Law Group advance the interests of tribal clients with vigorous oral advocacy and persuasive brief writing.
+From localized state agency proceedings to multi-issue appeals work before the U.S. Supreme Court that sets precedent for all of Indian Country, the accomplished litigators in our Native American Law Team advance the interests of tribal clients with vigorous oral advocacy and persuasive brief writing.
 We have handled such matters as federal trust responsibility enforcement, gaming management contract disputes, federal agency contract enforcement, jurisdictional conflicts, assertions of real property rights, and pursuing and protecting a wide variety of tribal economic development interests.
 In addition to representing individual defendant and plaintiff interests, our Indian law litigators have led and assisted in writing amicus ("friend of the court") briefs on behalf of national and regional tribal coalitions that advocate unified positions on behalf of Indian Country.
 More specifically, the accomplishments of our Indian law litigators include:

-Our Native American Law Group litigators are supported by the firm's Litigation Section, one of the largest practices in the United States.
+Our Native American Law Team litigators are supported by the firm's Litigation Section, one of the largest practices in the United States.
 Comprised of trial and appellate lawyers accomplished in all substantive areas of the law, our litigation infrastructure and resources enable us to take large, complex cases, empowering us to protect and preserve the rights of tribes for generations to come.

 We have been actively involved in dozens of complex casino, hotel and resort development efforts, representing tribes from the earliest planning stages through project opening, operations and regulation.
 Our tribal gaming practice is an important part of our comprehensive service to our clients.
 We provide advice, counseling, negotiation and representation at the federal and state levels and have the capabilities to meet all of a tribe's gaming law needs.